 Financing and capacity building for micro and small Climate-smart Enterprises: Filling the gap of the missing middle

-Small and medium-sized enterprises (SMEs) can also contribute to climate protection by developing and offering innovative services and products for greenhouse gas mitigation and adaptations to combat the consequences of climate change.
+Small and medium-sized enterprises (SMEs) make significant contributions to climate protection by developing and offering innovative services and products for greenhouse gas mitigation or to adapt to the consequences of climate change.
 The project combines the development of knowledge and resources for socially-inclusive and climate-friendly SMEs by supporting a favourable institutional framework.
-The SEED Initiative (Supporting Entrepreneurs for Environment and Development) supports inclusive and sustainable companies at different stages, from start-up to growth and scaling.
-Selected start-ups receive the “Low Carbon Award”, which consists of prize money and accompanying technical measures.
-The publicity value of the award is intended to encourage companies to participate.
-The project also offers web-based tools and platforms, and organises exchange formats to initiate cooperation with other social and environmental enterprises.
+As part of the Corona Response Package, the SEED project supports inclusive and sustainable enterprises at different stages, from start-up to growth and scaling.
+Selected start-ups receive the “Low Carbon Award”, which, in addition to the prize money, also includes technical accompanying measures. .
+Innovative business ideas are disseminated and cooperations for a resilient, green and socially-integrative economy are launched via the high-profile award ceremony, web-based tools, virtual platforms and personal exchange formats.

 State of implementation/results

-- To date, numerous winners have received the "SEED Low Carbon Award" in public ceremony, including winners from Ghana, India, Indonesia, South Africa, Thailand and Uganda.
-They implement business models that are predominantly geared towards the sale of climate-friendly applications for lighting and heating for local, rural households.
-The start-up companies receive proven SEED training programs (conducted in cooperation with local business development service providers) to improve and expand their business models.
-An overview of the business models of all 2019 SEED Award winners as well as the names of the finalists can be found on the SEED website: seed.uno/…
+- To date, numerous winners have been awarded the "SEED Low Carbon Award" in public ceremonies, including participants from Ghana, India, Indonesia, South Africa, Thailand and Uganda.
+They implement business models that are predominantly focused on the distribution of climate-friendly applications for lighting and heating for local, rural households.
+The start-ups receive proven SEED training programmes (conducted in collaboration with local business development service providers) to improve and scale up their business models.
+In the wake of the COVID-19 crisis, project activities have been expanded to include a digital support programme to increase the resilience of SMEs in the relevant target countries.

-- To improve access to finance for socially-inclusive and climate-friendly SMEs, Practitioner Labs Climate Finance were held in South Africa and Ghana in 2019.
+- To improve access to finance for socially-inclusive and climate-smart SMEs, Practitioner Labs Climate Finance were held in South Africa, Ghana, Indonesia and India in 2019 and 2020.
 The Labs promote the design, development and implementation of prototype financial products and instruments in the areas of climate adaptation and mitigation.
-The results were compiled and processed by SEED in a publication: seed.uno/… In 2018, the Labs have already been carried out in India, Ghana and Thailand.
+Additional Labs are planned for 2021 in Uganda and Thailand.

-- In cooperation with local actors and organisations, national SEED hubs are currently being established in Uganda, Ghana, South Africa, Indonesia, India and Thailand.
-The national hubs are direct contacts for local SMEs, offer local networks and coordinate the project activities in the respective country.
+- In collaboration with local actors and organisations, national SEED hubs are currently being established in Uganda, Ghana, South Africa, Indonesia, India and Thailand.
+The national hubs are direct contacts for SMEs on the ground, provide local networks and coordinate the project activities in the respective country.